-Leadville incorporates as a city with Horace Tabor as Mayor.
+Leadville incorporates as a city electing Horace Tabor as Mayor.

-101,000 square feet of the southwest corner of the Evergreen Cemetery was transferred to the Hebrew Benevolent Association.
+101,000 square feet of the southwest corner of Evergreen Cemetery is purchased by the Hebrew Benevolent Association.

-Gustave “Fred” Jelenko was the first to be buried there (reinterred from Kokomo, Colorado).
+Gustave “Fred” Jelenko was the first to be buried in the new Hebrew Cemetery in Leadville.

 Minette Miller dies.
-She was the last descendant still living in Leadville of the former population of Jews.
+She is the last resident descendant of the pioneering Jews in Leadville.

-Temple Israel Foundation obtains the Hebrew Cemetery through Quiet Title action.
+Temple Israel Foundation acquires the Hebrew Cemetery through a Quiet Title action.

-The Hebrew Cemetery was reconsecrated after years of cleanup efforts by the Denver chapter of B’nai B’rith.
+The Hebrew Cemetery is re-consecrated after years of cleanup efforts led by the Denver chapter of B’nai B’rith.

-The Hebrew Cemetery has a new Block E established for modern burials.
+The Hebrew Cemetery establishes Block E for modern burials.

-The annual Cleanup Weekend celebrates 20 years of the Denver chapter of B’nai B’rith helping with the cemetery upkeep.
+The annual volunteer Clean-up Weekend celebrates 20 years of Denver chapter of B’nai B’rith’s ongoing support of cemetery upkeep.